 Ranging in size from 7-pound toy breeds such as the ever-popular Yorkshire Terrier to hardy, 60-pound working dogs such as the Airedale Terrier, it can be confusing, even confounding, to talk about the terrier as a singular concept.
 For purposes of the competitive show ring, the world’s major kennel clubs have structured Terrier Groups, which encompass breeds that aren’t terriers at all, including the Miniature Schnauzer.
 Then, there are breeds like the Boston Terrier or Tibetan Terrier, which bear the name but share almost no other characteristics with any other terrier.

 What makes a terrier a terrier?
-Is there a definable terrier character or temperament?
+Is there a specific terrier character or temperament?
 Can the casual dog person untangle the threads that bind the various types of terrier dogs?
 It’s certainly possible, especially when we take a closer look at the different meanings of the terminology involved.
 We’re going to tease out the history of terrier dogs, examine what kennel clubs mean when they use the word “terrier,” and look at how the terrier type has grown and developed over time.

 We tend to think of the typical dog breed as a set of clearly defined and easily distinguishable physical and temperamental characteristics.
 If someone mentions, for instance, the Yorkie, Westie, or Jack Russell Terriers, a picture pops immediately to mind; these mental images are the result of micromanaged breeding programs that have been codified over the last two centuries.
 But dogs of the terrier type existed before human intervention.